Top 17 Chicken Predators & What To Know

 - Bear tracks

-What you can do about it: Prevent them coming in the first place!
+What you can do about it: Prevent them from coming in the first place!
 If you know you’re at risk of a potential bear attack, ensure your coop is incredibly strong and able to take the weight and muscle of a large animal.
-Also make sure your chicken feed is covered and your garbage is inaccessible, as these are often what attract a bear to a coop in the first place.
+You’d also want to cover your chicken feed and store your garbage at an inaccessible area in your property, as these are often what attract a bear.
 Bears love an easy meal, so a strong coop and even an electric fence can be handy in convincing them to look elsewhere.

 #12.
 The Criminal: Mountain Lion